Keyman Insurance Quotes And Key Person Policies 2026

 For business loans

-Key person insurance specifically taken out against a business loan is seen by HMRC as a benefit to the lender and not the company.
-It means that a business is unable to deduct any premiums paid against the payment of corporation tax.
+HMRC views key person insurance, specifically taken out against a business loan, as a benefit to the lender and not the company.
+This means that a business cannot deduct any premiums paid from its corporation tax.

-Keyman insurance policies are very comprehensive, and part of the key person insurance policy will often include the following features:
+Keyman insurance policies are very comprehensive, and part of the policy will often include the following features:

 - A stress and counselling helpline